Error analysis for hybrid finite element/neural network discretizations: Hybrid finite element neural network discretization

-\begin{remark}[Extension to more general settings] Assumption \ref{ass1} gives little freedom in the generalization of the domain $\Omega^{tr}$.
+This assumption is restrictive and only allows fully uniform meshes.
+Hence, it gives little freedom in the generalization of the domain $\Omega^{tr}$.
 Basically, all domains have to be put together by blocks of patches that are found in the training data.
 The path for a further generalization would be by means of introducing a parametric setup: data is still kept local on the patches $\patch$, but the training of the network and the application of the network is always by means of transformation to a reference patch $\patch_r$.
 In setting up the neural network approach, the training data then must include a sufficient variety of different patch geometries and sizes that are also found in the application domain $\Omega$.
 This approach would also be a first step towards an application to locally refined finite element methods. \end{remark}